 We invite you to delve deeper into our work on the COVID-19 pandemic.
-Meet the scientists behind the disease modelling that influenced government policy worldwide, go behind the scenes of the lab developing a promising vaccine, or join our live events to ask your questions and share your own thoughts.
+Meet the scientists behind the disease modelling that influenced government policy worldwide, go behind the scenes of the lab developing a promising vaccine in 2020, or join our live events to ask your questions and share your own thoughts.

 Our Q&As and seminars are hosted live on YouTube and you can find the recordings below alongside short explainer videos.